reglue4php/contracts4db/README.md

-# contracts4db
-PHP - Database management abstraction.
+# PHP - Database management abstraction.

+This repository contains only interfaces.

+An implementation can be found at _[db](https://github.com/reglue4php/db)_